Here are 30 Measuring instruments for mechanical engineers. Every Mechanical Engineering student or employee should know about this.

-Digital universal calliper is widely used to measure inner and outer length of work-piece
+Digital universal calliper is widely used to measure the inner and outer length of work-piece

 20. Sine Bar

 Sine bar is a precision angle measuring instrument along with slip gauges.
-The name suggests that Sine bar work on sine principle.
-Slip gauge used to build up the height of sine bar.
+The name suggests that the Sine bar work on the sine principle.
+Slip gauge is used to build up the height of the sine bar.

-The required angle is obtained when the difference in height between the two rollers is equal to the Sine of the angle multiplied by the distance between the centers of the rollers.
+The required angle is obtained when the difference in height between the two rollers is equal to the sine of the angle multiplied by the distance between the centres of the rollers.

 21. Digital Protractor

-Digital Protractor measure an angle over 360 degree with a high accuracy of 0.1 degrees.
-Digital Protractor is very simple and ease to measure angle by just putting between levels or surface.
+Digital Protractors measure an angle over 360 degrees with high accuracy of 0.1 degrees.
+Digital Protractor is very simple and easy to measure the angle by just putting it between levels or surfaces.

 22. Spirit level